 The report prioritised areas of concern, with the most urgent points being the poor condition of the roof coverings, which has already led to problems with water ingress in some areas.
-It has been recommended that the PCC implement a thorough overhaul of the roofs to remove inherently poor and defective detailing within the next 18 months.
+It was recommended that the PCC implement a thorough overhaul of the roofs to remove inherently poor and defective detailing within the next 18 months.

 The first phase focused on replacing the eastern roofs and valleys covering the Lady Chapel, the Chancel, North Chapel and organ, fixing some of the damaged stonework and drainage repairs.
 Work started in Summer 2017, with the building work completed in November 2017.